Ethaan/webpage/content/posts/baby-steps-typescript.md

 ```

-This will work, since Typescript run any javascript program, now lets writte this as Typescript code
+This will work, since Typescript runs any javascript program, now let's write this as Typescript code

 ```typescript
 const range = (start: number, end: number): number[] => {